kaapana/kaapana/docs/source/pi_2_kaapana_dependencies.rst

 Right now only NVIDIA GPUs are supported.
 If you have such a card in your system you should enable the support.
-The "default" JIP-Server has two NVIDIA TITAN Xp GPUs.
+The "default" Kaapana-Server has two NVIDIA TITAN Xp GPUs.

 | If everything runs as expected, the Nvidia card will be detected automatically.
   In this case, it will also be activated automatically.